angular-schule/angular-cli-ghpages/README.md

 ## 🚀 Continuous Delivery <a name="continuous-delivery"></a>

-If you run this command on a CI/CD environment, the deployment will most likely not work out of the box.
+If you run this command from a CI/CD environment, the deployment will most likely not work out of the box.
-For security reasons, those environments usually have read-only privileges or you haven't set up git correctly.
+For security reasons, those environments usually have read-only privileges or you haven't set up Git correctly.
-Therefore you should take a look at [Github tokens](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+Therefore you should take a look at [GitHub tokens](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
-In short: a Github token replaces username and password and is a safer choice because a token can be revoked at any time.
+In short: a GitHub token replaces username and password and is a safer choice because a token can be revoked at any time.

-All you need to do is set an environment variable called `GH_TOKEN` in our CI/CD environment.
+All you need to do is to set an environment variable called `GH_TOKEN` in your CI/CD environment.
 You should also set the URL to the repository using the `--repo` option.
 The URL must use the HTTPS scheme.